-Sewers for Adoption in England A changed approach to surface water sewers
+Sewerage Sector Guidance A changed approach to surface water sewers

 1. Introduction For many years, water and sewerage companies have been recognised as the most suitable owners and operators of the country's sewerage network.
 The legislation applying to water companies supports this and every year, using that legislation, responsibility for sewers for many new developments is transferred by a site developer to the local water and sewerage company.
 Over recent years, both government and other interested parties including drainage engineers and environmental NGOs have come to the view that traditional sewerage systems, relying largely on pipes and hard engineered structures, are not always the best way to deal with the drainage of surface water.
-It may be preferable if surface water - rainwater falling on hard surfaces like roofs and hard standing around houses - is left to infiltrate into the ground rather than flowing into a piped sewer system.
-The aim is to mimic the natural processes by which surface water runoff is absorbed by the land (or flows into natural watercourses) through a range of techniques which are often described as sustainable drainage systems (SuDS).
+It may be preferable if surface water - rainwater falling on hard surfaces like roofs and hard standing around houses - is left to infiltrate into the ground or returned to a watercourse, rather than flowing directly into a piped sewer system.
+The aim is to mimic natural processes through a range of techniques which are often described as sustainable drainage systems [SuDS].
 Not only will this reduce the chances of the sewer pipes overflowing in times of heavy rain, but it could create additional headroom in the sewer system to allow for more housing development.
 Such systems often provide other benefits as well, such as enhancing the amenity value of an area by creating green spaces and absorbing certain pollutants in surface water.
-A number of water and sewerage companies have already taken steps to encourage this approach, but there has until now been no nationally agreed approach on the part of the water and sewerage companies towards the transfer to them (technically called "adoption") of these types of sewer.
-This brochure outlines a new approach which has been developed to allow all English water and sewerage companies to adopt a wider range of sewer types, including those with sustainable elements.
-2. Context for the new guidance In 2010, the Flood and Water Management Act (FWMA) was passed which would have provided a comprehensive approach to surface water drainage.
-Under that legislation, SuDS Adoption Bodies would have approved the surface water drainage arrangements for new developments and would subsequently have adopted the built system.
-Unfortunately, this legislation has not been implemented in England.
-However, it is currently being implemented in Wales.
-As the FWMA was never fully implemented, a review of sewerage legislation has been carried out by water and sewerage companies.
-The review concluded that while water and sewerage companies can only adopt "sewers" - a term which is contained, but not explained, within legislation, some sustainable drainage assets could be designed as a sewer, and adopted as such, provided they fulfil a sewerage function.
-Subsequently, Water UK, working with a wide range of stakeholders under the chairmanship of Professor David Balmforth, has developed a new guide to adoptable surface water sewers.
-This is now Part C of the publication - Sewers for Adoption (SfA).
-SfA has for many years set out the standards to which drainage assets need to be built if they are to be adopted by the local water and sewerage company.
-This latest version of SfA - SfA 8 - has now been published.
-You can find it here.
-The new guidance has been published for information only at this stage given that there is to be wholesale change in the sector's adoption arrangements during 2019.
-The biggest change will be that once the new arrangements have been approved by Ofwat, water and sewerage companies will be required to comply with those arrangements, where sewers are offered for adoption by developers.
-By contrast, compliance with the current version of SfA is voluntary.
-It is expected that the content of SfA 8 will be incorporated into the new sectoral guidance.
-This is subject to any changes which may be introduced as part of the adoption codes implementation work.
-Water and sewerage companies are currently preparing themselves to accept adoption applications under the new standards.
-The date on which they will come into force depends on the period Ofwat needs to approve the new adoption arrangements but this is not expected to be before mid-2019.
-Once the new arrangements have come into force, all changes will be subject to approval by a new codes panel that is to be set up.
-This will include equal numbers of water and sewerage companies and developers.
+A number of water and sewerage companies have already taken steps to encourage this approach, but there has until now been no national approach on the part of the water and sewerage companies towards the transfer to them [technically called "adoption"] of these types of sewer.
+This brochure provides an introduction to new rules on surface water sewers that will apply to all water and sewerage companies in England.
+The new rules, which are part of the Sewerage Sector Guidance documentation approved by Ofwat under its Code for Adoption Agreements, will be implemented from 1 April 2020.
+The rules, which can be found in the Design and Construction Guidance (DCG) implemented under the Sewerage Sector Guidance, will allow English water and sewerage companies to adopt a wider range of sewer types, including those with sustainable elements, than they have done to date.
+2. Context for the new guidance The work which has resulted in this new approach was originally initiated as a revision to the long-standing guidance for the design and construction of sewers - the "Sewers for Adoption" (SfA) series.
+It followed the decision by government not to implement elements of the Flood and Water Management Act 2010 (FWMA).
+That legislation would have provided a comprehensive approach to surface water drainage with a new set of bodies, "SuDS Approval Bodies (SABs)" having the duty to approve the surface water drainage arrangements for new developments and subsequently to adopt the built system.
+The proposed revisions to SfA were conceived as a means of allowing water and sewerage companies to play a greater role in the adoption of certain types of surface water sewers, given the decision not to proceed with the SAB approach.